martinaalvera/Documentation/indigo_paas_deploy/iam.rst

 Create IAM Client
 -----------------

 #.
-Login as user, i.e. non Administrator user
+Login as administrator or registered user.

 #.
 Click on *MitreID Dashboard* and then *Self-service client registration*

 #.
 Click on *New client* and compile the form wit the following parameters

    ::